Study portals

 Brightspace

-Brightspace is a learning management system, providing teaching staff and students with one shared online platform.
-The platform supports easy access to group work and lets you send and receive messages.
+Brightspace is a learning management system, where you can communicate with lecturers and co-students.
 This is where your lecturer will inform you about changes to the timetable and upload teaching materials.
 Therefore, it is important that you check Brightspace often.

 __________